Digital Security Explained

 Passwords alone represent single‑factor authentication.

-Adding a second factor — such as a temporary code or hardware token — dramatically reduces risk, even if the password is compromised.
+Adding a second factor — such as a temporary code, hardware token, or device‑based approval — dramatically reduces risk, even if the password is compromised.

 See: Multi‑Factor Authentication Explained